-5. credit for One Semester or 1.0 credit for Two Semesters (One Year).
+Prerequisite: Successful completion of English 9 5. credit for One Semester or 1.0 credit for Two Semesters (One Year).
 Course may be taken for up to one year, once in semester I and once in semester II.
+Open to Grades 10-12

 This course requires students to have a high interest in writing.
 The majority of the class is run as a lab, with the main focus being the publication of the "Hornet Highlights" school newspaper.
 The course provides students an opportunity to improve their writing, editing, verbal and cooperation skills.
 In the course of the class, students will be required to report, write, take photos, organize, layout and distribute the newspaper.
 At such a high level of production, cooperation and a strong work effort is needed; students who fall below a "C" at the end of the semester will be asked to drop the class.
 A major portion of the grade is based on quality of writing, ability to work under time constraints, as well as participation and effort toward production.
-Out of class time or after school time
+Out of class time or after school time may be necessary.
+This class is a CTE course.